nawab312/Kubernetes/Storage/Notes.md

 `PVC in one namespace cannot bind to a PV in another namespaceNo.
 PVs are cluster-wide resources, but PVCs are namespace-scoped.
 A PVC can only bind to a PV in the same namespace or one without any namespace restrictions```

+**Handling Volume Expansion for Persistent Volumes**
+- Volume Type: Not all storage types support volume expansion.
+For example, cloud-based storage solutions such as AWS Elastic Block Store (EBS), Google Persistent Disk (GCE PD), and Azure Disks support expansion.
+However, traditional storage backends like NFS may require additional steps for expansion.
+- Storage Class: The PVC and PV must be associated with a StorageClass that allows volume expansion.
+The storage provisioner for the specific storage backend must also support resizing the volume.
+For instance, a StorageClass for AWS EBS must have `allowVolumeExpansion: true`.
+- Dynamic Provisioning: The expansion typically works only for dynamically provisioned volumes.
+Pre-provisioned PVs will require manual intervention